 Free admission.
 Limited capacity on a first come, first served basis.
 Please register online in advance.

-Cantonese audio description and Hong Kong sign language interpretation are available upon request with at least 14 days’ advance notice.
-Wheelchair accessible seats and companion seats are available on a first come, first served basis.
-Please request with at least 4 days’ advance notice.
+Live audio description and sign language interpretation are available upon request with at least 14 days’ advance notice.

 Adverse Weather Arrangements:

 If a Typhoon Signal No. 8 or above or a Black Rainstorm Warning is in force at 3pm and onwards, or if an announcement is made by the Hong Kong Observatory that the Typhoon Signal No. 8 or above is likely to be issued at 3pm and onwards, the talk will be cancelled or rescheduled.